lejund576/blog-stphnbkr/content/blog/general/2023/12/2023reflection.md

 | Labbing Time | 200 hours 15 minutes  |
 | Labs Completed | 703 |

-Some statistics from the above table:
+The total recorded hours are not specific to the CCIE pursuit, some statistics from the above table can be found below:

 - 1,227 hours equates to 23.6 hours per day for the year
     - 7.01% of total study time for reading books